How to Calculate Your Property Tax: A Step-by-Step Guide

 What is the average property tax rate in the United States?

-The national average effective property tax rate is approximately 1.07 percent.
-However, this varies enormously by state, from as low as 0.29 percent in Hawaii to over 2.2 percent in New Jersey.
-See our complete state-by-state guide for a full breakdown.
+The national average effective rate is approximately 1.07%.
+It ranges from 0.29% in Hawaii to over 2.2% in New Jersey.
+See our state-by-state guide for a full breakdown.

 How can I lower my property tax bill?

-The most common ways to reduce your property tax bill include applying for all available exemptions (homestead, senior, veteran, disability), appealing your assessment if you believe your home is overvalued, and checking your tax bill for errors.
-Some states also offer tax deferral programs for seniors and low-income homeowners.
+Apply for all available exemptions (homestead, senior, veteran), appeal your assessment if you believe your home is overvalued, and check your bill for errors.
+Some states also offer deferral programs for seniors and low-income homeowners.

 How do I appeal my property tax assessment?

-If you believe your home has been assessed above its fair market value, you can file an appeal with your local assessor's office or board of review.
-Gather evidence such as recent comparable sales, photos of any issues that reduce your home's value, and an independent appraisal if necessary.
-Deadlines and procedures vary by county, so check with your local assessor early in the tax year.
+File an appeal with your local assessor's office.
+Gather evidence such as recent comparable sales, photos of issues that reduce value, and an independent appraisal if needed.
+Deadlines vary by county, so check with your assessor early in the tax year.
+For a complete walkthrough of the appeal process, see our guide on how to appeal your property tax assessment.

-Where can I find property tax rates for a specific county?
+Where can I find rates for a specific county?

-You can find county-level effective tax rates, median tax bills, and median home values on our state pages.
-Visit any state, such as Texas or New York, to see a complete list of counties with their property tax data.
-You can also use our property tax calculator for a quick estimate.
+Visit any of our state pages (e.g., Texas or New York) to see a complete list of counties with their property tax data, or use our calculator for a quick estimate.

 Estimate Your Property Tax